 - History of the Town of Marlborough, by Charles Hudson, was published in 1862.
-The entire 544-page book can be searched online or downloaded as a PDF here.
+The entire 544-page book appears below and can be downloaded as a PDF here.
 Bound reprints are available for purchase at the Historical Society, and the book is available at the Marlborough Public Library.

 - Sketches of the Town of Northborough with the Early History of Marlborough, in the Commonwealth of Massachusetts, by Rev. Joseph Allen, was published in 1826.
-The entire 66-page book can be searched online or downloaded as a PDF here.
+The entire 66-page book appears below and can be searched online or downloaded as a PDF here.

 - Marlborough resident John Buczek has a large collection of information, including maps and photographs, on the history of Marlborough here.